Does Google Ads work?

 But the results are worth it.

-According to Google, businesses make an average of $2 in revenue for every $1 they spend in Adwords.
+According to Google, businesses make an average of $2 in revenue for every $1 they spend in AdWords.
 But of course, no one’s here for average.

+Engineering a high-converting PPC campaign starts with understanding the client, their customers, and the market.
 Here at OMG, we’ve helped our clients achieve 20:1 ROAS, 220% increase in conversion rates, 84% increase in conversions and EVEN 2,600% more paid revenue!

 As we said, the results are worth the wait.

-A. Allow time for onboarding
+1. Allow time for onboarding

-We’ll be frank – Adwords campaigns can take time to get off the ground.
+We’ll be frank – AdWords campaigns can take time to get off the ground.
 It’s not a case of throwing together some words, bidding for keywords and waiting for conversions to flood in.

 The best campaigns are built on a strong foundation of clear objectives and business understanding.

-We cannot emphasise this enough: onboarding is critical to the success of your Adwords campaign.
+We cannot emphasise this enough: onboarding is critical to the success of your AdWords campaign.

 This initial research and ‘get to know you’ phase means that every ad, ad group, and campaign is uniquely tailored to your audience.
 It’s the only way to achieve higher click-throughs and a greater ROI in the long run.